devraven-io/docs/docs/monitor-configuration/monitor-results.md

 :::caution

-Depending on the order of receiving the results and their status from the monitoring locations, the overall run status may change once all the locations complete the test run.
+Depending on the order of receiving the results and their status from the monitoring locations, it can take upto a minute to determine the final status.
+The final status may be marked as skipped, if we can't determine the outcome from all the monitoring locations.

 :::